mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 (Type=1), Code=3 (Address unreachable) and Code=4 (Port unreachable)
 is only possible to act on by the client.

-QUESTION: Any ICMP messages that should be suppressed by the proxy?
+QUESTION: Which ICMP messages should be suppressed by the proxy?

 If a matching IP selector was chosen, then lookup the mapping for the HTTP connection and Stream ID which this message should be sent